-C. Defendants funded individuals, organizations, and research to discredit the growing body of publicly available climate science.
+C. Defendants funded organizations and research to discredit the growing body of publicly available climate science.

-As Martin Hoffert, an author/co-author of several of Exxon's peerreviewed papers on the CO_2 greenhouse effect, said, "Even though we were writing all these papers which were basically supporting the idea that climate change from CO_2 emissions was going to change the climate of the earth according to our best scientific understanding, the front office which was concerned with promoting the products of the company was also supporting people that we call climate change deniers... they were giving millions of dollars to other entities to support the idea that the CO_2 greenhouse was a hoax."63
+As Martin Hoffert, an Exxon scientist for more than twenty years and author/co-author of several of Exxon's peer-reviewed papers on the CO_2 greenhouse effect, said, "Even though we were writing all these papers which were basically supporting the idea that climate change from CO_2 emissions was going to change the climate of the earth according to our best scientific understanding, the front office which was concerned with promoting the products of the company was also supporting people that we call climate change deniers... they were giving millions of dollars to other entities to support the idea that the CO_2 greenhouse was a hoax."58 primary cause of global warming, even though the GCC had dismissed this theory as "unconvincing" in its primer.
+Between 2001 and 2012, Soon received more than \$1.2 million from the fossil fuel industry, including Defendants, to conduct research purported to be independent and to promote climate change theories that Defendants knew were not supported by the peer-reviewed scientific literature, including publications by their own scientists.59

-Defendants advanced these arguments and alternative theories as a means to manufacture public uncertainty and undermine climate science.
-For example, ExxonMobil, API, Southern Company, and other fossil fuel interests funded Harvard-Smithsonian astrophysicist Dr. Wei-Hock Soon to publish and aggressively promote research asserting that solar variability is the primary cause of global warming, even though the GCC had previously dismissed this theory as "unconvincing."
-Between 2001 and 2012, Soon received more than \$1.2 million from the fossil fuel industry, including Defendants, to conduct research purported to be independent and to promote climate change theories that Defendants knew were not supported by peer-reviewed scientific literature, including publications by their own scientists.64
+Defendants advanced these denial arguments and alternative theories as a means to create uncertainty and undermine climate science.
+For example, ExxonMobil, API, Southern Company, and other fossil fuel interests funded Dr. Wei-Hock Soon to publish and aggressively promote research asserting that solar variability is the